arsham-gheibi/django-project-boilerplate/README.md

 1. Settings for Both Production and Development Environments
 2. Pre Configured Security Settings
 3. Pre Configured .env Settings
-4. Minimal requiremnts for Any Django Project
+4. Minimal requirements for Any Django Project
 5. Flake8 for Code Quality
 6. Gitignore for Git
 7. Clean and Ready to use for your Project